junior-jl/cs-amp/README.md

 magic -T sky130A.tech
 ```

-Note that if the 'sky130A.tech' file is on a differente directory we would have to do
+Note that if the 'sky130A.tech' file is on a different directory we would have to do

 ```
 magic -T ./directory/sky130A.tech